keepassxreboot/keepassxc/INSTALL.md

 To compile from source, open a **Terminal (on Linux/MacOS)** or a **MSYS2-MinGW shell (on Windows)**<br/>
 **Note:** on Windows make sure you are using a **MINGW shell** by checking the label before the current path

-Navigate to the path you have downloaded KeePassXR and type these commands:
+Navigate to the path you have downloaded KeePassXC and type these commands:

 ```
 mkdir build